Network Purpose

 - Intergenerational Knowledge Sharing and Sustainable, Indigenous-led and Indigenous-focused Initiatives: To create, promote, and support opportunities for youth to actively engage in environmental research and monitoring initiatives.

-- Training, Capacity-Building, and Community-focused Sustainability: To assist in building or connecting network members with the right people, skills and expertise to support environmental research or monitoring.
+- Training, Capacity-Building, and Community-focused Sustainability: To assist in building or connecting participating Indigenous communities, Nations and Tribal Organizations with the right people, skills and expertise to support environmental research or monitoring.